gphat/censorinus/README.md

 sent.
 This is a convenience method to allow you to do your own sampling and pass that along to this library.

+## Threshold-based

+You can supply an optional `samplingThreshold` to the client that specifies a ratio at which the client will begin sampling, overriding any sampling value in the metric itself.
+When the `samplingThreshold` is met it is inverted by subtracting the ratio from 1.0. (e.g. a `samplingThreshold` of `.6` will result in a value of `.4`) and all incoming metrics sampled using this dynamic rate.

+This is a rather naive mechanism for sampling and it applies universally regardless of the desired sampling of the incoming metric.
+It is provided as an improvement over situations when the `maxQueueSize` is met and **no** metrics are emitted.

 # Notes

 * All metric names and such are encoded as UTF-8.